manjunadh248/practice1/Readme.txt

 this is for the stash command

+this is second